giullianoth/Mogo/Readme.md

     ```
     sass assets/styles/scss/style.scss:assets/styles/css/style.css --watch
     ```
-- *If you are not using VS Code, you need to install NodeJS to use Sass.*
- - *After installing NodeJS, open the command prompt and navigate to your project directory.*

 - *I also recommend installing the "[Live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)" extension.
 If not, open the ```index.html``` file in your browser.*
 - *Enjoy it!*